lpatmo/codebuddies-hangouts/README.md

 ###Fork the repo by clicking on the "fork" button on the upper right-hand corner.
 Next, run $git clone {{PATH}}.git on the repo you forked so that you can push to your own copy of the repo on your own github profile.

 Now you need to install a couple of dependencies within your app.
-Run the following:
+After you $ cd into the 'app' directory, run the following:

 ```
-$ pip install flask==0.10.1

-$ pip install wtforms

-$ pip install flask_wtf
+$ pip install -r requirements.txt

-$ cd app

-$ python run.py
 ```

 Remember to run ```$ git pull``` frequently.
 Please submit a pull request if you'd like to submit any changes.